Skip to content

-If your site gets bigger, your chances increase to face Keyword Cannibalization on your own website.
-You’ll be writing about your favorite subjects and without even knowing it, you’ll write articles that end up rather similar.
-That’s what happened to me too.
-Once in a while, you should check the keywords you want to rank for the most.
+If your website gets bigger, your chances increase to face Keyword Cannibalization on your own website.
+You’ll be writing about your favorite subjects, and without even knowing it, you’ll write articles that end up somewhat similar.
+That’s what happened to our website sometime back too.
+Thus, occasionally, you should check the keywords you want to rank for the most.

-Keyword Cannibalization occurs when you have too many identical or similar keywords spread throughout the content on your website.
-As a result, a search engine like Google can’t discern which content to rank higher.
-This means that sometimes it will give a higher ranking to the web page you don’t mean to prioritize.
+To enumerate, Keyword Cannibalization occurs when you have too many identical or similar keywords spread throughout the content on your website.
+As a result, a search engine like Google or Bing, or Yandex can’t discern which content to rank higher.
+This means that sometimes these SERPs will give a higher ranking to the website page you don’t intend to prioritize.

 So, Keyword Cannibalization means that you have various blog posts or articles on your site that can rank for the same search query in Google.
 Either because the topic they cover is too similar or because you optimized them for the same key phrase.
 If you optimize posts or articles for similar search queries, they’re eating away at each other’s chances to rank.